blaise-io/live-reload/readme.md

 ## Later

- - Make syncing reload rules optional
  - Indication which files are being monitored
  - Indication why a page got refreshed
  - Create reload-in-place option that allows reloading only the changed source file instead of entire page
+ - Option to sync across devices